bkgriffin/odin-recipes/README.md

 # odin-recipes
-The Odin Project - 'Project: Recipes' Assignment
+The Odin Project - Recipes Assignment

+This assignment showcases HTML knowledge used to create a basic recipe website.

+The website consists of a main index page which has links to a few recipes.